Why some children thrive, and others don’t

-The Consortium on Individual Development (CID) involves researchers from Utrecht University (applying university), University of Amsterdam, Leiden University, University of Groningen, Erasmus University Rotterdam, and VU University Amsterdam.
+The Consortium on Individual Development (CID) involves researchers from Utrecht University (applying university), University Medical Center Utrecht, University of Amsterdam, Leiden University, University Medical Center Groningen, Rotterdam Erasmus Medical Center, and VU University Amsterdam.

 The consortium aims to understand and predict how the interplay of child characteristics and environmental factors results in individual differences in the development of social competence and behavioural control of the child.
 The specific aims are:

 - To understand brain development as a mechanism underlying the associations between child characteristics and environmental effects;

 - To understand how changes in development are dependent on individual differences in susceptibility to environmental influences;

 - To understand transmission of behaviour across generations, and the role of parenting and genetic factors herein;

 - To predict long-term interactive effects between individual and environmental factors on developmental outcomes through animal and mathematical models.